 Furthermore, it’s important to limit distractions, regardless of your preferred learning style.
 Whether you’re an aural, visual, kinesthetic, or read/write learner, you need to turn off your gadgets and study in a quiet environment.
 I’d even suggest getting noise-canceling headphones to block external noises.
 The more conducive to learning your environment is, the better your chances of learning will be.

 Self-reflection is an essential part of the learning process.
 After trying out a learning style, reflect on what worked and what didn’t.
 What are the results?
-Is there room for improvement?
 Did the learning style fit what you’re trying to learn?

 It’s a lifelong process to figure out how your brain processes new information best, so make sure to reflect on yourself.
-Don’t just keep doing the same thing repeatedly because you’re an aural learner.
 Try new learning styles or combinations of styles to see what works in different scenarios.

 Self-reflection builds self-awareness, which is crucial for improving learning outcomes over time.
 Unfortunately, there’s no magic bullet for that.

 However, if you prefer aural learning, start with auditory information, mix things up with other learning styles, consider which ones are suitable for what you’re trying to learn, reduce distractions, and become as reflective about your learning as possible.
 This way, you’ll be starting with your preferences and creating a learning system that will continue to improve over time.